coreos/butane/docs/config-fcos-v1_4.md

         * **pin** (string): the clevis pin.
         * **config** (string): the clevis configuration JSON.
         * **_needs_network_** (bool): whether or not the device requires networking.
   * **_trees_** (list of objects): a list of local directory trees to be embedded in the config.
-Symlinks must not be present.
 Ownership is not preserved.
 File modes are set to 0755 if the local file is executable or 0644 otherwise.
-File attributes can be overridden by creating a corresponding entry in the `files` section; such entries must omit `contents`.
+Attributes of files, directories, and symlinks can be overridden by creating a corresponding entry in the `files`, `directories`, or `links` section; such `files` entries must omit `contents` and such `links` entries must omit `target`.
     * **local** (string): the base of the local directory tree, relative to the directory specified by the `--files-dir` command-line argument.
     * **_path_** (string): the path of the tree within the target system.
 Defaults to `/`.
 * **_systemd_** (object): describes the desired state of the systemd units.